dioris-moreno/ari-typescript-examples/README.md

 ARI_PASSWORD=password
 ```

+You can find information about Asterisk Configuration for ARI in https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+for+ARI.

-These parameters could be easily retrieve by importing src/config.ts:
+These parameters can be easily retrieved by importing src/config.ts:

 ```javascript
 import { url, username, password } from '../src/config';